mahdizaabi/delivery-and-tracking-orders-application/README.md

 # delivery-and-tracking-orders-application
-Node JS for Runtime environment , Express JS for Backend Routing and Mongo DB for Database
+Node JS for Runtime environment, React for Frontend, Express JS for Backend Routing and Mongo DB for Database.